Smartertime/SmarterTimeLinux/README.md

 You may need to install `xdotool` on your environment (it's installed by default on most Linux distros).
 If you don't have it, please check this page: https://blog.hostonnet.com/installation-of-xdotool-on-linux.

+#### grep

+This is installed by default on most distros.

+On Debian/Ubuntu: `sudo apt-get install grep`.

+#### strings

+Also installed by defaults on most distros.

+On Debian/Ubuntu: `sudo apt-get install binutils`

 ### Usage